Ever wonder how a plastic pee-stick can tell whether you’re pregnant?

 In addition to being a tool for identifying pregnancy, HCG is sometimes used to treat infertility via intrauterine injection.
 HCG mimics the effects of LH (Luteinizing Hormone), triggering egg maturation and the dropping of the egg (ovulation).
 It is often used in conjunction with a IUI (Intrauterine Insemination), IVF (In Vitro Fertilization), or ICSI (Intracytoplasmic Sperm Injection), and on those with PCOS (Polycystic Ovary Syndrome) for this reason.

-Similarly, HCG can also be used in biological males via injection to stimulate the pituitary gland and encourage testosterone production and an increased sperm-count – it’s also sometimes used on adolescents to correct undescended testes.
+Similarly, HCG can also be used in those assigned male at birth via injection to stimulate the pituitary gland and encourage testosterone production and an increased sperm-count – it’s also sometimes used on adolescents to correct undescended testes.
 Talk about multi-talented!

 SO IN REVIEW…